Individuals can often experience different levels of hearing loss in each ear.

 Two Ears Hear Better in Noise

-Similarly, using more of your brain to focus on the sound you want to hear is tremendously important in overcoming one of the primary complaints of individuals with hearing loss: hearing among background noise.
+Similarly, using more of your brain to focus on the sound you want to hear is tremendously important in overcoming one of the most frequent complaints of those with hearing loss: hearing when in background noise.
 Also, a person wearing two hearing aids generally needs less amplification than someone wearing only one.
 Lower volume means less potential for sound distortion and feedback, which leads to higher-quality reproduction of sound.

 Profound Unilateral Hearing Loss